 As a Community School Board President, Robert Jackson filed a lawsuit against the state to fix an inequitable New York State school funding distribution formula that was cheating NYC schools and undermining our children’s future.
 He walked 150 miles to Albany to highlight the cause and won a court judgment that awarded $16 billion for NYC schools.
 As a result of this landmark decision and “for being a staunch advocate for generations of New York City children, for never giving up on the belief that education is a basic civil right, and for giving millions of city students a fighting chance,” NY1 honored Robert as “New Yorker of the Year”.

-In 2001, Robert Jackson was elected to the City Council – and was three times overwhelmingly re-elected by the voters of his upper Manhattan district.
+In 2001, Robert Jackson was elected to the City Council – and has three times been overwhelmingly re-elected by the voters of his upper Manhattan district.
 Because of his experience, commitment and leadership, he was chosen to Chair the Education Committee and Co-Chair the Black, Latino and Asian Caucus.

 On the City Council, Jackson worked to make sure every child has the best education that we have to offer by helping to create more than 4,000 new openings for pre-k, fought to prevent thousands of teacher layoffs and helped start the Drop-Out Prevention Initiative.
-He worked to increase jobs and opportunities by sponsoring legislation to protect small businesses and helped create a community manpower training program cited as a national model by the Clinton Global Initiative.
+He worked to increase jobs and opportunities by sponsoring the Small Business Survival Act and helped create a community manpower training program cited as a national model by the Clinton Global Initiative.
 He fought for smart budget choices that kept senior centers, libraries and fire stations open.
 And he worked to make our neighborhoods safer by getting guns off the street through working with community groups, sponsoring Buy Back Programs and advocating for stronger state and federal legislation.